xandramax/Volume1/README.md

 * Submarine [PO-204](https://library.vcvrack.com/SubmarineFree/PO-204)
 * Valley Audio [Terrorform](https://library.vcvrack.com/Valley/Terrorform)

-In addition to the quickstart guide included below, there is a video overview of the basics available from Jakub Ciupinski on his YouTube channel: https://www.youtube.com/watch?v=AhxCv6AoOt4
+In addition to the quickstart guide found below, an overview of the basics can be found in this video from Jakub Ciupinski: https://www.youtube.com/watch?v=AhxCv6AoOt4

 # Quickstart: